stevenaleach/ssmprov/README.md

 cat primer_cli.txt | PIPE
 # The model will automatically close the final turn with ')~~~'

+# 7.5 Try the RUN command now, and the last BASH block in the new .transcript.txt
+will be run which will re-install all the /_/bin and /_/src files from the transcript.
+(which should be the same as those already there), and satisfy the model later since a proper OUTPUT block will also now have been added to the context reasurring it that the code was run.

 # 8. Save primed checkpoint
 echo "/save primed" | PIPE

 # 9. Prompting:
-echo "Hello, Computer" | PIPE --in USER --out INTERFACE
+echo "Hello, Computer" | PIPE --in USER --out INTERFACE ** Note that with the current primer a few example steps without an output role
+     to establish how INTEFACE should speak will actually be needed before this will respond gracefully.

 ```

 ---